 Houseboaters Who Want to Tent Camp

 Where can I buy a map of the houseboat sites?

-Voyageurs National Park has partnered with National Geographic who now publishes the official camping map.
+Voyageurs National Park has partnered with National Geographic who now publishes our official park camping map.
 This map shows the most up-to-date campsites, houseboat sites, and day use sites within the park, and may be purchased at any of the park's three visitor centers or by going to www.jnpa.com.